emqx/emqx-operator/docs/en_US/tasks/configure-emqx-tls.md

   > The `.spec.coreTemplate.extraVolumeMounts` field configures the directory where the TLS certificate is mounted to EMQX: `/mounted/cert`.

-  > The `.spec.bootstrapConfig` field configures the TLS listener certificate path.
-For more TLS listener configurations, please refer to the document: [ssllistener](https://www.emqx.io/docs/en/v5.0/admin/cfg.html#broker-mqtt-ssl-listener).
+  > The `.spec.config.data` field configures the TLS listener certificate path.
+For more TLS listener configurations, please refer to the document: [Configuration Manual](https://www.emqx.io/docs/en/v5.1/configuration/configuration-manual.html#configuration-manual).

 + Wait for EMQX cluster to be ready, you can check the status of EMQX cluster through the `kubectl get` command, please make sure that `STATUS` is `Running`, this may take some time